ResonantConcepts/podlink-embed/README.md

 # podlink-embed
-Adding podlink as a modal to your site
+Enrich podlinks on your site with a customizable modal.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="demo-dark.png">